HwWobbe/DefinitiveData-DeltaAlerts/README.md

 ...

 - [2023-11](https://github.com/HwWobbe/DefinitiveData-DeltaAlerts/blob/main/README.md#-11-)
-  - .fri: review Conference material ; Sat: add more links ; Sun: discuss with Dpl ; Tue: noSurprises GsdReview ; Wed: statement!
+  - Fri: review Conference material ; Sat: add more links ; Sun: discuss with Dpl ; Mon: ... ; Tue: noSurprises GsdReview ; Wed: statement!
 - review payment methods - on the basis of the most recent Invoice
   - note the different presentations by BMO for Personal and Business accounts
 - select the initial MicroContent for  Jr from the new DataDictionary